-Grays Town Park, GRAYS, Thurrock District, TQ618781, Potential Local Geological Site
+Grays Town Park, GRAYS, Thurrock District, TQ618781, General geological site

 The sunken ground of Grays Town Park is a good example of a disused brick pit.
 The Grays brickearth was famous for the remarkable abundance of Ice Age fossil mammals which can now be seen in the Natural History Museum collections.

 The Grays brickearth